rupalisamal/CodeAlpha_EDA/README.md

 4. The Cabin column had the highest number of missing values.
 5. Fare and Survival had a positive correlation (0.19), while Pclass and Fare were negatively correlated (-0.58) — meaning passengers who paid higher fares (mostly 1st class) had better chances of survival.

+## ⚠️ Important Note on Dataset
+Upon deeper analysis, this dataset (`tested.csv`) was found to follow a gender-based survival pattern (all female passengers marked as survived, all male passengers marked as not survived), rather than representing real mixed historical outcomes.
+This explains the strong correlation between gender and survival in this analysis.
+The other patterns (class, fare) are influenced by this underlying gender split.

 ## ✅ Conclusion
 This EDA reveals that **gender, passenger class, and fare** were the strongest indicators of survival on the Titanic, while age alone did not show a significant impact.
 This highlights how socio-economic factors influenced survival outcomes during the disaster.